economic$

 market basics

-One side of a market is supply that sums up potential production at various prices.
+One side of a market is supply that sums up production at various prices.
 As the price rises, the quantity supplied increases.
 Higher wages decrease supply.
 Lower energy prices raise supply.

-markets for productive inputs
+markets for productive factors

-Input markets distribute income.
+The factor markets distribute income.
 Payments to labor, capital, and natural resources are the components of household income.
 The government uses various schemes to redistribute income, a basic issue of political economy.

 international economics